Yas Marina Circuit

+The Yas Marina Circuit is situated in Abu Dhabi, the capital city of the Abu Dhabi emirate in the United Arab Emirates (UAE).
 The Grand Prix circuit is on Yas Island – a man made island that has sprung up since 2006 for leisure, shopping and entertainment.
 The track is located some 20km from the city centre, close to Abu Dhabi international airport and accessible by road, sea and air.

-The 130km trip from the centre of Abu Dhabi is about 2 hours by bus from Dubai, in normal traffic.
+The 130km trip to the centre of Abu Dhabi is about 2 hours by bus from Dubai, in normal traffic.
 Buses leave from the Dubai Al Ghubaiba Bus Station which itself can be reached by taxi in about 20 minutes from the airport, or by taking the metro to Al Ghubaiba station.

 A taxi from the centre of Dubai to Yas Marina takes about 1 hour in normal traffic and will cost about 400AED.